Danny-Nunez/Sociolly-Web-App/README.md

 # Sociolly

-A social media app using youtube api and showcasing react native structure.
+A social media app built on the mern stack.
 This is a demo project showcasing a social media app that allows users to display there photos comment or like images.
+A extra feature added youtube api for videos, this has also made it a complete CRUD app.
+CRUD apps consist of three parts, the database, user interface, and APIs.
+Built on a powerful stack MongoDb, Express, React and  NodeJS.

 Live Demo Link 👉 https://sociolly-web-app.vercel.app/